ii14/neorepl.nvim/README.md

 Lua has its own environment, variables from the REPL won't leak to the global environment.
-If by any chance you do want to add something to the global environment, it's referenced in `global` variable.
+If by any chance you do want to add something to the global environment, it's referenced in the `global` variable.
 In vim script you can use the `s:` scope, but it's shared between instances right now.

 You can switch buffer and window context with `/b` and `/w` commands, so things